 Frame within a Frame

-You can either expose both the foreground and the subject or the subject alone.
-It depends on you and also on the scene.
+You can choose to expose both the foreground and the subject, or just the subject alone.
+It depends on your peference and the scene.

-You can use the windows, doorways, aeroplane windows, etc., to try this technique.
-You can use it for portraits, landscape, architecture, and street photos.
+You can use windows, doorways, aeroplane windows, and similar elements to try this technique.
+It works well for portraits, landscape, architecture, and street photography.

-Here, the photographer uses the window of his building to capture the city scene lying below, which is a good example of the frame within a frame technique.
+In this example, the photographer uses the window of a building to capture the city scene below, demonstrating the frame within a frame technique effectively.

 8. Composing with Lines: Horizontal